kunalganglani/electronApp/README.md

 4. Provide your 12 digit aadhar id and press Verify button.
 5. provide your 6 digit OTP, and check the user agreement checkbox.
 6. Press the submit button.
+(The above steps can be seen without installing the application.
+Just open the screenshots by following the link: https://github.com/kunalganglani/electronApp/tree/master/screenshots)

 Congratulations you have successfuly validated your Aadhar Card Information.
 Call me at +91-982663604 now.
 You owe me a treat. :)

+Best Regards,
+Kunal Ganglani